"Little Lion Man" - Mumford and Sons

 Fíli hung his head.

-"What happened to the young dwarf who once refused to eat his supper unless it was shared amongst the poorest of our exiles?"
+"Sometimes I wonder what happened to the young dwarf who once refused to eat his supper unless it was shared amongst the poorest of our exiles?"
 Balin asked.

 All around them the Councillors continued to exchange formalities.